Pollot/dotfiles/installation/fedora.md

 sudo nvidia-settings
 ```

-3. Change your GTK and cursor theme using lxappearance.
+3. Change your GTK, icon and cursor theme using lxappearance.

 4. Change font to **Open Sans** and set its size to **11**.